 Founder, President & Chief Innovations Officer

-Gina LaMotte is a social entrepreneur who is most passionate about unlocking the power and potential of youth as bold leaders and innovators.
-Gina founded EcoRise in 2008, bringing the topics of sustainability, social entrepreneurship, biomimicry, design thinking, and green building into hundreds of classrooms around the world.
+Gina LaMotte is a social entrepreneur who is passionate about unlocking the power and potential of youth as bold leaders, innovators and visionaries.
+Gina founded EcoRise in 2008, bootstrapping the organization with no funding, yet dozens of community volunteers.
+Over the last 10 years, EcoRise has grown enormously in its impact, bringing the topics of sustainability, social entrepreneurship, biomimicry, design thinking, and green building into hundreds of classrooms around the world.

-Gina practices systems-thinking and human-centered design, and recently completed the School for Systems Change program at the Forum for the Future.
-She currently serves on the SXSWedu Advisory Board and is a former co-chair of Austin ISD's Environmental Stewardship Advisory Committee.
-Gina has presented extensively at local, regional and national conferences around the topics of green schools, design thinking, and sustainability education.
+Gina currently serves on the SXSWedu Advisory Board and is a former co-chair of Austin ISD's Environmental Stewardship Advisory Committee.
+Gina has presented extensively at local, regional, and national conferences around the topics of green schools, design thinking, and sustainability education.

 Abby Randall, M.S.